GONZALEZ-RODRIGUES/SCSS-SASS-1/README.md

 # sass
-First project made with Sass
+First project made with SCSS and SASS